palmapp-xyz/evm-indexer/README.md

 <!-- omit in toc -->

-# evm-indexer
+# indexer

-evm-indexer is a service which uses the Ethereum JSON-RPC API to store the following information in a local datastore (postgres) for the most recent 50 blocks (or more) and provide REST and Graphql APIs:
+indexer is a service which uses the Ethereum JSON-RPC API to store the following information in a local datastore (postgres) for the most recent 50 blocks (or more) and provide REST and Graphql APIs:

 - Get and store **the block** and **all transaction hashes** in the block
 - Get and store all **events related to each transaction in each block**